gocodeup/rest-blog/src/main/resources/curriculum/ii-rest-and-relationships/10-building-relationships-ii.md

 ---

-## Implement these stories on the frontend
+### Implement these sub-features:

-### FEA-7-Story-3: Show categories of blog posts on the client
+## FEA-9-D: Show categories of blog posts on the client-side

-### FEA-8-Story-3: Enable assignment of categories on the client
+## FEA-9-D: Enable assignment of categories on the client-side

-## *¡Feel free to style up your frontend now!*
+## *¡Feel free to style up your frontend!*

 ---